Montezuma, Costa Rica

 When we asked people what advice they would give someone preparing to move to Montezuma, they said:

 "Expats considering retiring in Montezuma should be aware that the cost of living is relatively low, but the infrastructure is limited.
 It is important to research the availability of medical care, as well as the quality of the local schools if you plan to bring children.
 Additionally, it is important to be aware of the local laws and regulations, as well as the cultural norms.
-Finally, it is important to be aware of the local climate and the potential for natural disasters," wrote a member in Montezuma.
+Finally, it is important to be aware of the local climate and the potential for natural disasters," explained one expat living in Montezuma, Costa Rica.

 Connect